Skip to content

 Terminal window

-Authorization: Bearer YOUR_API_KEY
+Authorization: Bearer ro_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 RepairOps API Key management with scoped permissions

-All examples use this base URL.
+All examples below use this base URL.

 These examples cover the three most common starting points.

-GET /tickets?status=IN_REPAIR&limit=25
+GET /tickets?status=IN_REPAIR&per_page=25

 cURL example

-curl -X GET "https://api.repairops.io/v1/tickets?status=IN_REPAIR&limit=25" \
+curl -X GET "https://app.repairops.app/api/v1/tickets?status=IN_REPAIR&per_page=25" \

--H "Authorization: Bearer YOUR_API_KEY"
+-H "Authorization: Bearer ro_live_YOUR_API_KEY"

 Example response